 Youth Development Professional

-The Youth Development Professional a team member committed to safety and student success helping middle and high school students succeed academically and emotionally, and capable of problem-solving and troubleshooting on a day-to-day basis.
+The Youth Development Professional a team member committed to safety and student success helping elementary, middle and high school students succeed academically and emotionally, and capable of problem-solving and troubleshooting on a day-to-day basis.
 This is a part-time position.

 - Maintain a positive Boys & Girls Club culture, with high energy, strong teamwork, and effective collaboration with other staff.